-Search the directory dir for dynamically-loaded libraries, in addition to the standard search path (see section 11.3).
+Search the directory dir for dynamically-loaded libraries, in addition to the standard search path (see section 13.3).

-- -m Print the magic number of the bytecode executable given as argument and exit. - -M Print the magic number expected by this version of the runtime and exit. - -p Print the names of the primitives known to this version of ocamlrun and exit. - -v Direct the memory manager to print some progress messages on standard error.
-This is equivalent to setting v=63 in the OCAMLRUNPARAM environment variable (see below).
+- -m Print the magic number of the bytecode executable given as argument and exit. - -M Print the magic number expected by this version of the runtime and exit. - -p Print the names of the primitives known to this version of ocamlrun and exit. - -t Increments the trace level for the debug runtime (ignored otherwise). - -v Direct the memory manager to print some progress messages on standard error.
+This is equivalent to setting v=61 in the OCAMLRUNPARAM environment variable (see below).